Puts both his hands in the pockets of chance… Hoping to find one circumstance... of dignity.

 He didn’t tell me what I wanted to hear, nor what I expected, or necessarily, what would, at that moment, provide a fix.
 This wisdom was disguised in a moment of humour, which could have, in the hands of a lesser man, descended into a gauche pastiche of attempted wit.
 It left me, naturally, speechless.
-I did however summon enough composure to realise at that moment, as I walked away, that I’d need some time to process his statement, with a realisation that even though I had little idea then as to what he meant, also a jolting realisation still that what my Father had just said was somehow profound.
+I did however summon enough composure to realise at that moment, as I walked away, that I’d need some time to process his statement, with a realisation that even though I had little idea then as to what he meant, I also had a jolting realisation still that what my Father had just said was somehow profound.
 He was stating a position that had been forged within his own furnace of painful learning, of being taken advantage of, of being the victim of his own good nature.
 He had learned, not only about how to be dignified but what it means to display it to others, in this case, to his wet-behind-the-ears son.

 Displaying dignity yourself is difficult enough but allowing the space so that others can have theirs is another skill altogether.
 The further along the brain tumour journey I travel the more I realise the importance of this second skill, that it becomes less and less about me and more and more about others.